jvasque/WeatherApp/README.md

 In the App I use the weather API http://openweathermap.org/img/wn/

-If you'd like use the app, download the files and run npm i in your editor code favorite, then run npm start
+If you'd like use the app, download the files and run npm i , then run npm start